How Much Does it Cost To File Bankruptcy in California?**

 The only way to do this is to have a consultation (which is usually free).
 Sometimes, if a case is VERY simple, I can give a fee quote over the phone after a brief conversation, but I need to have some information about the facts and situation.

 One admittedly big problem people facing bankruptcy often have, of course, is a lack of cash.
 However, there are ways to free up cash once you understand how the system works.
 For example, if your cash flow is low because you are making minimum payments on your credit cards, you may be able to stop (in most cases) making those payments and save up some money for attorneys’ fees (don’t do this without advice of your attorney).

-There are also ways, depending on what Chapter you are filing under, to make payments over time or to obtain some money from sale of assets.
+There are also ways, depending on what Chapter you are filing under, to make payments over time (such as in a Chapter 13 case) or to obtain some money from sale of assets.
 In any event, there is usually a way to make it work.

 How To Hire a Bankruptcy Attorney

 The following articles discuss factors other than costs and fees that are important to consider:

 **Please note that this has been an exploration of the fees and costs for representing a debtor in a proceeding under the above chapters for the preparation and filing of the paperwork, etc. It does not cover creditor representation or services that go beyond the initial retainer agreement for any client.
 Such fees are normally charged at an hourly rate to be determined after consultation.